cinemascience/design/cis/1.0/examples.md

 |CISChannelType     | |string|Type of data in the channel.
 One of string, int, float|

 ## Simplest example
-The simplest example is a single image with a single layer and a single channel.
+The simplest example is a single image set with a single layer and a single channel.
 All other values are set to default by any application that reads this data.

 |CISID.1.0|CISimage|CISImageWidth|CISImageHeight|CISLayer|CISChannel|FILE|
 |-|-|-|-|-|-|-|